-Payment must be made before coaching can commence.
+Payment must be made before coaching can commence, and all gymnasts must be members of British Gymnastics.
 This is to ensure that the correct insurance cover is provided for your child through British Gymnastics.
-Please consult the termly invoice for dates and payment options.
+Please consult the website each term, for dates and payment options.

-No jewellery should be worn during sessions, for the safety of both gymnast and coach.
-This includes watches, earrings, friendship bracelets and hair jewellery.
+No jewellery should be worn during sessions, for the safety of the gymnast.
+This includes watches, fitbits, earrings, friendship bracelets and hair jewellery.
 Please note that our club insurance through British Gymnastics is invalidated if tape is used to cover earrings or other jewellery.

 Long hair should be tied back securely, and appropriate clothing should be worn.
-Leotards are required for girls; shorts and T-shirts similar to school PE kit are acceptable for boys.
+Leotards are required for both girls and boys; although for the first few sessions it is acceptable to wear shorts and t-shirt.
 Long trousers should be avoided as this can impede movement.
-Gymnasts can purchase the club leotard, shorts, leggings and t-shirt by contacting the coach for further details and prices.
+Gymnasts can purchase the club leotard, shorts, leggings and t-shirt by using the form on the website or contacting the coach for further details and prices.

 Gymnasts will train in bare feet, so please ensure any verrucas are protected by a secure covering such as ‘bazooka’ or a firmly fastened plaster.

-We strongly advise that gymnasts visit the toilet before a session commences, but should a need arise during a session, the gymnast will be accompanied by an older gymnast or an assistant coach who will wait for the child outside the toilets.
+We strongly advise that gymnasts visit the toilet before a session commences, but should a need arise during a session, the gymnast may be accompanied (socially distanced) by an older gymnast or an assistant coach who will wait for the child outside the toilets.